benwzj/benwzj.github.io/_posts/2024-01-08-Virtual-DOM.md

 ---
 layout: post
-title: Virtual DOM concept
+title: Virtual DOM Concept
 date: 2024-01-08
 category: React
 tags: JavaScript DOM SPA Svelte
 ---

 ## DOM rendering

-First, Let's get to know a bit about DOM rendering.
+Let's get to know a bit about DOM rendering first.
 In traditional rendering, the Browser does the following tasks:
 - The browser parses our HTML and stores it in memory as a **tree structure** of a document, which is also known as DOM (Document Object Model) or sometimes as Real DOM.
 DOM methods allow programmatic access to the tree.
 With them, you can change the document’s structure, style, or content.
 - The browser uses DOM to create a render tree. **Render** Tree represents everything that will be rendered on the browser.